Samoa seeks help from NZ for its youngest Covid patient

 The country is rallying to support the child and her family, after news broke that a 1-year-old girl had tested positive for the virus and was in an induced coma with severe pneumonia.

-Dr Papali'i Tito Kamu told local media they are speaking with a paediatrician in New Zealand on how to help the child, who is understood to be about 14 months old and is Samoa's youngest Covid patient to date.
+Dr Papali'i Tito Kamu told Radio Polynesia they are speaking with a paediatrician in New Zealand about how to help the child, who is understood to be about 14 months old and is Samoa's youngest Covid patient to date.

 The baby girl had been in an induced coma for three days.
 Although she was still critical, she is slowly recovering, he said.